Windows Setup Guide

 What You've Accomplished

-You have successfully established a professional Windows development environment including Visual Studio Code for code editing, Node.js for JavaScript execution, Git for version control, Warp Terminal for enhanced command-line access, GitHub CLI for repository management, and an organized folder structure for your projects.
-This setup matches what professional developers use at technology companies worldwide.
+You have successfully established a professional Windows development environment including Visual Studio Code for code editing, Bun for JavaScript execution and package management, Git for version control, Warp Terminal for enhanced command-line access, GitHub CLI for repository management, and an organized folder structure for your projects.
+This setup uses modern, fast tools that professional developers are adopting at technology companies worldwide.

 Next Steps